Grid-LTS/syncmanager/docu/developer.md

 ##### Add new packages
 Append in `requirements.txt`
-run `pipenv install -r` for updating Pipfile
+run `poetry update` for updating dependencies

 #### Execution
 Execute without installing: in case you want to run in from source, replace with: